Application & audition

 Applicants will also be asked to sight-read a short piece or excerpt.

-All applicants will receive verbal feedback during the workshop and audition; those who are unable to be offered a place may receive additional brief written feedback after the audition period has ended.
+All applicants will receive verbal feedback during the audition; those who are unable to be offered a place may receive additional brief written feedback after the audition period has ended.